Trail: Shared-use

-In England and Wales a bridleway is a trail intended for use by equestrians, but walkers also have a right of way, and Section 30 of the Countryside Act 1968, permits the riding of bicycles on public bridleways, though the act says it "shall not create any obligation to facilitate the use of the bridleway by cyclists".
+In England and Wales a bridleway is a trail intended for use by equestrians, but walkers also have a right of way, and Section 30 of the Countryside Act 1968, permits the riding of bicycles (but not motor-cycles) on public bridleways, though the act says it "shall not create any obligation to facilitate the use of the bridleway by cyclists".
 Thus the right to cycle exists even though it may be difficult to exercise on occasion, especially in winter.
 Cyclists using a bridleway must give way to other users on foot or horseback.

 The seawall in Stanley Park, Vancouver, British Columbia, Canada is popular for walking, running, cycling, and inline skating.
 There are two paths, one for skaters and cyclists and the other for pedestrians.
 The lane for cyclists and skaters goes one-way in a counterclockwise loop.

 Foreshoreway (also oceanway) is a term used in Australia for a type of greenway that provides a public right-of-way along the edge of the sea open to both walkers and cyclists.